mivok/vimcram/README.md

  * If the final line of a file is blank, then it is ignored when comparing the entire buffer contents.
  * Anything else is a comment.

+# Test output

+Vimcram generates an output file which should be identical to the input script if all tests pass.
+If any test fails, then the output file will differ.
+In the case where you are comparing buffer output, the output file will print what was actually found.
+This should make it easy to change the test if the behavior of the script you're testing has changed.
+For tests where it's not a simple text comparison, the output tries to be as sensible as possible:

+ * For regular expression tests, just the actual output that was found is shown instead.
+ * For line specific tests, the actual output of the line is shown, and the prefix specifying the line number is kept.
+ * For expression tests (? foo == bar), the result of the expression (usually 1 or 0) is printed after the question mark.
+ * If any expressions are included in the output text in a test (${foo}), then the expanded value is printed in the output for failing tests.